rachelgabrielli-pm/lucio-r2/README.md

 The problem: **partners have no visibility into what happens after disbursement.**

 They don't log into R2's systems.
 They have no dashboard.
-They receive no signal about which merchants are thriving, which are struggling, or — most importantly — which merchants in their platform look like the ones that succeeded.
+They receive no signal about which merchants are thriving, which are struggling, or, most importantly, which merchants in their platform look like the ones that succeeded.
 The partner's credit program manager is flying blind when deciding where to direct the next wave of credit offers.

 This creates two compounding losses:
-1. **Revenue left on the table** — partners under-activate their merchant base because they don't know who to target
+1. **Revenue left on the table** — partners under activate their merchant base because they don't know who to target
-2. **Missed retention signal** — R2 can't show partners the ROI (Return on Investment) of the credit program in concrete, actionable terms
+2. **Missed retention signal** — R2 can't show partners the ROI of the credit program in concrete, actionable terms

 ### Arturo and Lucio — two agents, one data source, opposite missions

-R2 already runs **Arturo**, a collections agent (Artificial Intelligence-powered) that monitors merchants showing risk signals and intervenes before default.
+R2 already runs **Arturo**, a collections agent that monitors merchants showing risk signals and intervenes before default.
 Arturo watches the portfolio for trouble and acts early to protect R2's capital.

 **Lucio is Arturo's counterpart.** Both agents read from the same merchant signals data source.
-They are mutually exclusive by design — no merchant can appear in both agents' territory at the same time.
+They are mutually exclusive by design, no merchant can appear in both agents' territory at the same time.

 ```
 Same data source — zero overlap